Keep Up With McLean!

 Nancy Merrill, PMHCNS, BC, Senior Consultant

-A board certified advanced practice psychiatric nurse for more than 30 years, Ms. Merrill has been working in McLean’s Center of Excellence in Alcohol, Drugs, and Addiction for the past 20 years and is currently program director of the Alcohol and Drug Abuse Inpatient Program.
+A board certified advanced practice psychiatric nurse for more than 30 years, Ms. Merrill has been working in McLean’s Center of Excellence in Alcohol, Drugs, and Addiction for the past 20 years and is currently program director of the Alcohol, Drug, and Addiction Inpatient Program.
 During her time at McLean, she has been involved in several national research projects including the COMBINE study, the Topamax medication study, and the integrated group therapy study.

 The Fernside treatment team is a multidisciplinary group of board-certified psychiatrists, psychologists, licensed clinical social workers, registered nurses, community residence counselors, and an expressive therapist.
 Our well-trained and experienced staff specialize in addiction care and are dedicated to providing compassionate treatment and support for patients and their families.